-7.4 Preventing corrosion with sacrificial anodes
+7.6 Preventing corrosion

 Sacrificial anodes are installed on the boat's trim tabs and engines to protect metallic parts from corrosion damage.
 The anodes need to be replaced regularly as they wear out to protect other metallic parts.

 - Inspect the anodes monthly. - Replace them when approximately fifty percent of the anode has deteriorated.